 Nolan B. Tully advises clients in the insurance and financial services industries in litigation, regulatory and compliance matters.
 He represents insurers with respect to regulatory compliance issues, policy, insurance benefits, policy lapses, bad faith and fraud.
 In litigation, Nolan has represented clients on issues relating to policy lapses, the secondary market for life insurance, premium financing, fraud, and stranger-originated life insurance (STOLI).

-Nolan’s practice is also focused on long-term care insurance.
-Nolan has assisted carriers in resolving issues relating to suitability, premium rate increases, developing antifraud programs, HIPAA, regulatory compliance and coverage issues.
-He has also assisted clients with audits of various processes and procedures, including claims handling and HIPAA compliance.
+Nolan is the co-leader of Drinker Biddle’s long term care insurance practice.
+He has assisted carriers in resolving issues relating to suitability, premium rate increases, developing antifraud programs, HIPAA, regulatory compliance and coverage issues.
+Nolan has also assisted clients with audits of various processes and procedures, including claims handling and HIPAA compliance.

 Prior to joining Drinker Biddle, Nolan worked as a law clerk for the Hon.
 Eduardo C. Robreno at the United States District Court for the Eastern District of Pennsylvania.
 He worked extensively on the administration of MDL-875, the asbestos products liability multidistrict litigation assigned to Judge Robreno.